 The University has a number of support services available for you if you need guidance or advice.
-In all cases, we advise you to discuss any possibility of suspension with your academic advisor (Programme Coordinator).
+In all cases, we advise you to discuss any possibility of suspension with your academic advisor :Programme Director (part-time students) or Clinical Practice Coordinator (full-time students).